 Twelve volunteers tackled the mounds of Rhododendron bushes along the path from the Woolton Road entrance.

 Ever aware of the Covid-19 pandemic that we are still in the grip of, 2 groups of volunteers were formed, with all 6 volunteers maintaining a social distance.

-Roots were removed if possible and the cut branches placed by the side of the path to allow natural rot of the wood.
+Roots were removed if possible and the cut branches were placed by the side of the path to allow natural rot of the wood.

 Cut branches left to offer shelter to small animals and eventually return nutrients to the soil.